-(1) The units of study that may be taken for the courses are set out in the Table of postgraduate units of study: Master of Management.
+(1) The units of study that may be taken for the course are set out in Table A for the Graduate Certificate and Master of International Business.

-(2) To qualify for the award of the Graduate Certificate in Management, a candidate must complete a minimum of 24 credit points in core units of study for the Master of Management.
+(2) To qualify for the award of the Graduate Certificate in International Business a candidate must complete 24 credit points of units of study from Table A.

-(3) To qualify for the award of the Master of Management a candidate must complete 60 credit points, comprising:
+(3) To qualify for the award of the Master of International Business a candidate must complete 60 credit points, comprising:

-(a) 36 credit points in core units of study;
+(a) 24 credit points of core units of study; and

-(b) 12 credit points in elective units of stud; and
+(b) 24 credit points of elective units of study; and

-(i) Unless otherwise permitted, candidates must complete the units of study for the Master of Management in a prescribed sequence as specified by the Business School.
+Unless otherwise permitted, candidates must complete the units of study for the courses in a prescribed sequence as specified by the Business School.

 (1) Subject to the specific provisions of this clause, prior learning may be recognised consistently with the requirements of the Coursework Policy.

-(2) Candidates who commenced prior to 1 January, 2023 complete the requirements in accordance with the resolutions in force at the time of their commencement, provided that requirements are completed by 1 January, 2029.
-The Business School may specify a later date for completion or specify alternative requirements for completion of candidatures that extend beyond this time
+(2) Candidates who commenced prior to 1 January, 2022 complete the requirements in accordance with the resolutions in force at the time of their commencement, provided that requirements are completed by 1 January, 2028.